aselshall/ai/README.md

 These form the majority of your participation grade.

 ## Homework

 A weekly homework will be posted on Canvas.
 Each assignment is due by Sunday at 11:59 pm, unless otherwise posted on CANVAS.
 Few assignments are designed to include self-directed learning opportunities.
 This is to give you the opportunity to explore and experiment with engineering problems of your interest.

 ### Late Homework Policy

 - If you encounter challenges that may affect your ability to submit on time, please communicate with the instructor as early as possible to explore possible accommodations.
 - Deadline maybe extended for [execused absences](#Execused-Absence-Policy)
 - Unexecused late submissions received after the deadline will incur a penalty of 20% per day of the total possible points
 - Once the solutions and grades are posted, late unexecused submissions will not be accepted, and a score of zero will be assigned

 ## Exam

 - A final comprehensive exam will be in-person, conducted with pencil and paper in FE exam format.
-- The exam will only cover mandatory modules (Modules 1 to 6) and elective moudles are not included.
+- The exam will cover mandatory modules (Modules 1 to 8).
-- The exam is two hours and consists of about 20 multiple-choice and true or false questions.
+- The exam is one hour and consists of about 60 multiple-choice questions.
 - The exam is open-book but no internet access is allowed.
 - Only FE-approved calculators are permitted.
 That is a regular calculator and not a smart calculator or smart phone that is connected to the internet.
 Laptops are allowed as long as there is no internet access.
 Any form of internet access is prohibited.
 - Study guide: If you can solve the exercises, practice problems, and homework, you will be prepared for the exam.
-- Exam review will be posted on Canvas after the week of the last mandatory module.
 - Receiving or providing unauthorized assistance, including using the internet, will result in a grade of zero on this exam.
 The [academic dishonesty policy](https://aselshall.github.io/aea/#policy-for-academic-integrity-violations) will apply.
 - A makeup exam may be provided for students with an [execused absence](#Execused-Absence-Policy)

 ## Execused Absence Policy

 - Absence excuse requires written documentation from a certified medical professional, faculty member, administration, coach, or athletic director.
 - Absence will be execused after the verification of the submitted document
 - Any attempt to falsify documents will be taken very seriously in accordance with [FGCU policies and procedures](https://fgcucdn.fgcu.edu/studentlife/studentconduct/files/academic_integrity_flowchart_2019.pdf)

-## Program Learning Outcomes
-The learning outcomes for the Master of Science in Engineering (MSE) Program are as follows: [Link](https://aselshall.github.io/rm/admin/outcome)
+## Generative AI Use

+Use of generative AI tools (e.g., ChatGPT, Gemini, Perplexity, Consensus) is prohibited on any assignment, quiz or exam marked “AI Not Permitted” and will result in a grade of zero.
+For all other work, AI use must be cited.
+Violations will be treated as academic dishonesty and will be subject to [Policy for Academic Integrity Violations](https://aselshall.github.io/ai/#policy-for-academic-integrity-violations).

 ## Policy for Academic Integrity Violations

 - Academic dishonesty in assignments, projects, or exams will result in a grade of zero for that submission, and will be strictly addressed in line with [FGCU policies and procedures](https://fgcucdn.fgcu.edu/studentlife/studentconduct/files/academic_integrity_flowchart_2019.pdf).
 - Familiarize yourself with the [FGCU Student Guidebook](https://www.fgcu.edu/studentlife/studentconduct/) that outlines the consequences for academic integrity violations.